 There are numerous colorful names for plants in the Lithops genus.
 Pebble plants, mimicry plants, flowering stones, and of course, living stones are all descriptive monikers for a plant that has a unique form and growth habit.

-Lithops are small plants, rarely getting more than an inch above the soil surface and usually with only two leaves.
-The thick padded leaves represent the cleft in an animal’s foot or just a pair of green to grayish brown stones clustered together.
+Lithops are small plants, rarely getting more than an inch (2.5 cm.) above the soil surface and usually with only two leaves.
+The thick, padded leaves resemble the cleft in an animal’s foot or just a pair of green- to grayish-brown stones clustered together.

 Lithops Succulent Adaptations